 Hitting 'Show More' under the student's photo will display the Student's Demographic Information.
 Here, you'll see the student's ID, Birthday, Race, Gender, and Address.

-The Student Overview shows at-a-glance information about a student: number absences, number of infractions, number of calls made, number of texts sent or received, and the number of emails to that student.
+The Student Overview shows at-a-glance information about a student: number of absences, number of infractions, number of calls made, number of texts sent or received, and the number of emails to that student.

 Use the Main Menu to navigate the student card.
 Here's a preview of what you'll find under each tab: